danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `base`

 The base URL path the app is serving at.
-When this app is not served at root path, (e.g. https://your.site/path/to/app rather than https://your.site/), the server usually sets the SCRIPT_NAME environmental variable to get things work right; but sometimes the server may fail to do so, and this can be set to /path/to/app to get things work right.
+When this app is not served at root path, the upper app usually sets the SCRIPT_NAME environmental variable to get things work right.
+If it fails to do so, this value can be set for a fix.

+For example, the app is served under https://example.com/path/to/app, this value can be set to "/path/to/app" if an expected SCRIPT_NAME is not provided.

 (default: )